GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Audience

-Users with a WOG account and who needs a TechPass account.
+User with a WOG account who needs a TechPass account.

-?>- Public officers using an **SE-GSIB** device need to submit a [service request](https://go.gov.sg/seed-techpass-support) to create their TechPass account.<br>- Alternatively, users can receive onboarding invitations for TechPass and SEED provisioning, which is optional, via the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
-For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).
+?>Public officers using **SE GSIB** devices are required to skip the following steps and submit [service requests](https://go.gov.sg/seed-techpass-support) to onboard to TechPass.

 ## Prerequisites

-Following are the prerequisites to sign up for TechPass and complete the onboarding:
+Following are the prerequisites to sign up and onboard to TechPass:

-- Check the flowchart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the Portal.
 - A non-SE GSIB device.
-- Your organisational email address which has a standard mailbox(not LiteMail).
+- Your organisational email address which has a standard mailbox for receiving emails from the TechPass team.
-- Before you onboard, ensure you have received the TechPass onboarding email and is still valid.

-?>- TechPass does not support email accounts which does not have an inbox.
-For example, LiteMail accounts.
-If you use such an email account, upgrade it to a standard mailbox before requesting for TechPass.<br>- If you do not see the TechPass onboarding email in your inbox, please check your Junk Email, Deleted Items or Archive folder.<br>- The onboarding email is valid for 30 days.
-If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.
+?> LiteMail email addresses are not allowed to be used to onboard to TechPass.

 ## Step 1: Sign up for TechPass account

-1. Using your non-SE GSIB device, go to the [TechPass Portal](http://portal.techpass.gov.sg) and click **Sign Up**.
+1. On your non-SE GSIB device, go to the [TechPass Portal](http://portal.techpass.gov.sg) and click **Sign Up**.

 2. Enter your organisational **Email Address**.

-3. Indicate if you want to onboard your Internet Device to SEED and then select **I'm not a robot**.
+3. Indicate if you require SEED to be provisioned to you.

+4. Solve the CAPTCHA challenge, to verify that you are a human.

-   !> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.
+   !> To access services on SGTS and GCC 2.0 through an Internet Device, you need to request for SEED to be provisioned.

    ![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)

-4. Click **Submit** to receive the onboarding invitation email(s).
+5. Click **Submit** to receive the onboarding invitation email(s).
 If you have also requested for SEED provisioning, you receive two onboarding invitation emails.

+6. Upon success onboarding to TechPass, you will receive an email to confirma your TechPass onboarding status.
+If you have also requested for SEED provisioning, you receive another email to confirm your request for SEED provisioning.

   > **Additional information**:
-  >
-  > **If your request for TechPass provisioning is successful**:
-  >
-  >- A TechPass account is provisioned for you and is in pending state.
-  >- We'll send the TechPass onboarding email to activate the account.
-This email is valid only for 30 days.
-  >- Your TechPass log in ID is the organisational email id that you used for signing up for TechPass.
   >
   > **If your request for SEED provisioning is successful**:
   >